Frankfurt Forest Day

 How to get to Frankfurt’s Wäldchestag

-If you are planning on attending Forest Day this year then we advise deciding ahead of time if you are driving, or using public transport, as parking spaces are limited!
+If you are planning to attend Forest Day this year, we advise deciding in advance whether you will be driving or using public transport, as parking spaces are limited!

 Thumb image credit: visitfrankfurt © Holger Ullmann